Basic information on child support in Mississippi.

 - calculate the total income of the noncustodial (“absent”) parent; and

-- subtract certain deductions for:
+- subtract amounts the parent pays for:

 - taxes;